 When the Municipal Improvements have been constructed and installed in accordance with the requirements of the plans, a Completion Certificate (CCC) can be applied for.
 Prior to the submission of the CCC, the Consulting Engineer and the Contractor, shall conduct an inspection of the Work to ensure the work is complete.
 Following this preliminary inspection, the City, Aquatera, Consulting Engineer and Contractor shall inspect the Work to identify all the deficiencies in the construction, installation, repair, restoration or maintenance of the Municipal Improvements.
-Note that the Consulting Engineer shall prepare a written list of all minor deficiencies identified and propose a repair period for the minor deficiencies.
-In the event major deficiencies are found on inspection, the deficiency shall be repaired immediately.
-After the Contractor has repaired the deficiencies, the
+Note that the Consulting Engineer shall prepare a written list of all minor deficiencies are found on inspection, the deficiencies.
+In the event major deficiencies are found on inspection, the deficiencies, the